Polity

 PASTORAL CREDENTIALS

-As a pastor with BIC it is important that you understand that in BIC structure, it is the denomination that provides ministerial credentials to a pastor and not the local church.
-Although a church can make a decision to hire a pastor it is not guaranteed that the hired pastor will be granted credentials and the title of pastor or a marriage license until you receive credentials from the denomination.
+As a pastor with our denomination, it is important that you understand that in our structure, it is the denomination that provides ministerial credentials to a pastor and not the local church.
+Although a church can make a decision to hire a pastor it is not guaranteed that the hired pastor will be granted credentials and the title of pastor until you receive credentials from the denominational leadership staff.
 For information about how the credentialing process works, visit the Credentialing section on the menu.

 PASTORAL REVIEW

-As a pastor with the BIC, the denominational leadership will conduct reviews with your church board every five years.
-This is provided for the benefit of the pastor and church.
+As a pastor with the BIC, the denominational leadership will conduct reviews with your church board every five years or when deemed necessary by the Executive Director of the BIC.
+This review process is provided for both the benefit of the Lead Pastor and the local church.
 For more information on how the Pastoral Review process functions, visit the Pastoral Review section on the menu.